static image

 Participant Feedback 2: “I’m grateful for the opportunity to attend such an impactful training!
 The practical information provided has added significantly to my methodological toolkit, and I am confident it will make my work more effective.
 I appreciated the emphasis on parental involvement and the importance of balancing relationships between parents, students, and teachers.
 The seminar was engaging and inspiring.
 To build on this experience, it would be helpful if the methods presented were available in electronic or written formats for future reference.
 I found this training invaluable and hope similar opportunities are extended to other networks for wider benefit”.

-International Parents Alliance Teacher Training: how about you?
+Parents International Teacher Training: how about you?

 Mountains and Starry Skies: A Powerful Journey into the 2024 Parent Summit and IPA Training